Best RN-to-MSN Programs in California

 Are you ready to earn your online nursing degree?

-As a registered nurse (RN), you have the firsthand knowledge and experience that can translate into college credit.
-The best California RN-to-MSN (master of science in nursing) programs let RNs use their clinical nursing experience to earn a graduate degree faster than normal.
-Instead of the standard two years to earn an MSN, it takes RNs 18-24 months to complete coursework.
+As a registered nurse (RN), you have firsthand knowledge and experience that can translate into college credit.
+The best California RN-to-MSN programs let RNs use their clinical nursing experience to earn a master of science in nursing (MSN) faster than normal.
+Instead of the standard 2-3 years to earn an MSN, it takes RNs 18-24 months to complete coursework.

-This guide explores how the best California RN-to-MSN programs can help you leverage a higher-paying career and teach you specialized advanced nursing skills.
+Explore how the best RN-to-MSN programs in California can help you leverage a higher-paying career and teach you specialized advanced nursing skills.

 Learn about start dates, transferring credits, availability of financial aid, and more by contacting the universities below.